 “The reason is,” explains Rich Plakas from Connected Systems, “if one of the other 3rd party themes gets corrupted, either from a bad update or from you modifying theme files, you will experience the ‘WordPress White Screen of Death.’
 Leaving the default theme gives you an easy way to get the site running again.”

-- Finally, delete all unnecessary HTML and extra code.
+- Delete all unnecessary HTML and extra code.
 If you have a pretty good understanding of how site coding works, there are a number of plugins you can use to clean up your code.
 But as Joe Foley of WPMUdev warns, “only those who know what they’re doing with HTML should use these plugins.
 Otherwise you may permanently change things you didn’t want to change.”

 Keep your WordPress blog Updated … and Secure